 - Orientation: All fellows are required to attend a mandatory, on-campus orientation in April.
 Exceptions will only be made for students studying abroad or for emergencies.

 - Internship: More than 100 fellowships are available, and students may apply for up to three specific placements, including TSF India.
 All positions will offer opportunities for substantive work contributing to the public good.

 - Mentorship: A Tufts graduate student in each city will offer support and mentorship.
 In addition, many placements are supervised by Tufts alumni who are eager to share their knowledge and experience.
-In Washington, D.C., fellows may also benefit from the Tufts Alumni Mentor Network (more below).
-Mentors in Boston and New York City may also be available, for students who would like to be matched.
+Fellows may also benefit from the Tufts Alumni Mentor Network (more below).

 - Panels and Events: Fellows will be provided with many opportunities throughout their summer to meet Tufts Alumni and other experts in various fields of work, with a focus on civic engagement.
 Some of these events will be mandatory and supervisors will be advised of their timing in advance.
 Other events will be optional, although attendance at all TSF events is highly encouraged.